Facebook Groups contain valuable information and resources.

 When doing a search, use the syntax to better define and narrow your findings.
 It is a term used to describe the combination of keywords and symbols.
 Here are two examples and suggestions:

-To start a search, enter into one group, type your keyword in the search bar of “Search in the group” in the top left corner.
-Click “Know more about the syntax” in the top right corner of the results to learn more.
+To start a search, enter into one group and type your keyword in the search icon to open the search bar in the top left corner.
+Click 'i' to enter the syntax.

 2. Select the time range